Curse of the Starving Class: Character summaries

 Ellis is the owner of a bar, the Alibi Club, where Weston spends his time when he is not at home.
 Ellis is a greedy charlatan who tries to cheat the family out of their house.
 Ellis represents the greed and controlling nature of business owners and the tendency of these people to take unfair advantage of each other and people below them.

 Emerson is a minor character who represents the men that Weston is in debt to.
 He and Slater, another minor character, only appear at the end of the production when they blow up Weston's car for compensation.
 He is a wicked man, a villain in the story.

 Weston Tate is the father of the family and an abusive alcoholic.
 Incapable of driving or holding a job, he is a profoundly unstable man controlled by the alcohol that runs in his system.
 His violent nature and utter lack of accountability are the crux of many of the family's issues.
 He is easily taken advantage of and when his debts are not paid, it takes an even more terrifying toll on the people close to him.

 Sergeant Malcom is the police officer who arrives at the house to inform Ella that Emma has been arrested for riding a horse into the “Alibi Club” and shooting it up.
 He is uninterested in the other crimes that Wesley and Ella accuse Taylor and Ellis of, stating that he is only there to tell Ella about Emma.

 Taylor is a lawyer who is involved in real estate and is looking to buy the property from Ella.
 He is the representative for several large corporations that are looking to buy up land.
 He is also the same man who swindled Weston into buying the useless desert property.

 Slater is Emerson's accomplice.
 He is the one who actually put the bomb in the car that kills Emma.
 He and Emerson represent the men that Weston owes money to, and have come to serve as a warning.
 Slater also brings the dead lamb's carcass into the house.

 Film adaptation

-A 1994 film adaptation of the same name stars James Woods (Weston), Kathy Bates (Ella), Henry Thomas (Wesley), Randy Quaid (Taylor), and Jim Fitzpatrick (Emerson).
+A 1994 film adaptation, Curse of the Starving Class, stars James Woods (Weston), Kathy Bates (Ella), Henry Thomas (Wesley), Randy Quaid (Taylor) and Jim Fitzpatrick (Emerson).
 The film was written by Bruce Beresford and directed by J. Michael McClary.